 In the community

 For GJS choirs, our passion for singing is one we love to share with our community.
 Where we have the opportunity to do so, we enjoy performing at charitable events, or simply to share music with people who enjoy it but are unable to attend concerts.
-We have also been fortunate enough to perform the national anthem at several local sporting events over the years.
-Recently, we performed with five other Ottawa choirs at St. Thomas Anglican Church as part of “A-Choired Afternoon” (Oct.29, 2017), a successful fundraiser for the Stittsville Food Bank.
+We have also enjoyed performing the national anthem at numerous sporting events over the years.
+We joined five other Ottawa choirs at St. Thomas Anglican Church in 2017 and 2018 in support of Stittsville Food Bank fundraisers.

 If you would like us to perform for you, please use the link on the ‘Contact Us’ page.